The duty and burden of the black police officer

 This is the struggle of black police officers, then and now.
 They sign up for a job that offers a path to a middle-class life and a chance to honor their communities by pledging to protect them, but they can face questions of loyalty from neighbors who are skeptical of law enforcement.
 They want to “be the change,” then realize what they’re up against: a police culture with a legacy of prejudice, protected by unions, resistant to self-examination and primed to use force.

 That culture is now under a microscope.
-On May 25, George Floyd, a black man, died after white Minneapolis police officer Derek Chauvin knelt on his neck for nearly nine minutes, in full view of citizens and their cellphone cameras, as well as three fellow officers — one white, one black and one Asian American — who have since been fired and charged in connection to the killing.
-Videos from that incident sparked an explosion of protests against police brutality over the past month; in instances across the country, police have responded to protesters with chemicals and violence.
+On May 25, George Floyd, a black man, died after white Minneapolis police officer Derek Chauvin knelt on his neck for nearly nine minutes, in full view of citizens and their cellphone cameras, as well as three fellow officers — one white, one black and one Asian American — who have since been fired and charged in connection with the killing.
+Videos from that incident sparked an explosion of protests against police brutality over the past month.
+In instances across the country, police have responded to protesters with chemicals and violence.

 Black Americans have endured this type of force and oppression for generations.
 Some became police officers anyway.
 From the video of Floyd’s death, many feel fresh horror and an old dread.